 You cannot establish social order without giving someone the power to enforce it.
-A law is useless talk unless there is someone who can enforce the law, and the enforcement of law in human society requires the power to use violence (only the power, not the actual using of violence).
-While Western law defines a certain legal code enforced by the police where necessary, Islamic law defines this, and also, in addition to it, defines internal family law (non-existent in the West) that husbands can enforce through violence where necessary.
+A law is useless unless there is someone who can enforce it, and the enforcement of law in human society requires the power to use violence (only the power, not the actual use of violence).
+While Western law defines a certain legal code enforced by the police where necessary, Islamic law defines such a code, and in addition to it, defines internal family law (non-existent in the West) that husbands can enforce through violence where necessary.

 Senseless Beatings and Cultural Mores

 When talking about 4:34, people’s minds often jump to an imaginary or real wife who is beaten by a cruel husband.
 But that has nothing to do with 4:34.
 The violence in 4:34 is similar to police violence; if it is cruel, if it is senseless, if it is unnecessary, then that is forbidden and should be punished by law.
 4:34 only justifies violence in cases where the couple’s culture considers the violence justified.
 The woman’s own relatives should be able to look into the case and agree that the husband’s actions were justified.